JonathanReeve/jonreeve.com/content/posts/2019-09-07-exercises-in-style.md

 [Here's the code used to generate all this.](https://gist.github.com/JonathanReeve/cacf9d874b405b621710a7436425af49)

-I'd love to hear your comments below.
+I'd love to hear your comments in the annotations.

 <script src="https://cdn.jsdelivr.net/npm/vega@5"></script>
 <script src="https://cdn.jsdelivr.net/npm/vega-lite@3"></script>